sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/global-platform-resources/ip-address-allow-list.md

 ### Finding your tenant programatically using the IP address returned by IdentityNow

-if you cannot access the admin console or want to find the tenant dynamically through code, here are some steps you can follow to find it:
+if you cannot access the admin console or want to find the region dynamically through code, here are some steps you can follow to find it:

 1. Find the IP address of your tenant by sending an API request in Postman or through any other API framework: